Monthly Tech-Tip from Tony Hansen SignUp

 This picture has its own page with more detail, click here to see it.

-In addition to my initials, almost everything I made has code numbers written beside my signature; these index into our group account at insight-live.com where all details, since the 1980s, are recorded.
-Sometimes the numbers simply are the name of a production clay that we were making (e.g. top right is M325).
-Often, the numbers are for tests being done (e.g. the "L4131" top left).
+In addition to the initials, almost everything made has code numbers written beside or below; these index into a group account at insight-live.com where all details, since the 1980s, are recorded.
+Sometimes the numbers simply are the name of a production (e.g. top right is M325).
+Often, the numbers were for tests being done (e.g. the "L4131" top left).
 Sometimes a code number spreads across two lines (e.g. lower left is actually "P6842").
 The monogram on the lower right is pre-2000, it was incised using a Kemper trimming tool.

 This picture has its own page with more detail, click here to see it.